refinedev/refine/documentation/docs/core/tutorial.md

 :::caution

 This documentation **isn't** for the latest version of `@pankod/refine-react-table`.
-The package updated with accordingly to [Tanstack Tabe v8](https://tanstack.com/table/v8) version.
+The package updated with accordingly to [TanStack Table v8](https://tanstack.com/table/v8) version.
 We will update this documentation with the latest version as soon as possible.

 :::